in the White Mountains in central California. Pretty neat location.

 One misstep along the way almost sank the whole experiment.
 As the 9:34 time approached, I found I couldn't see any of the stars in Orion.
 They were visible to make eye but nothing on the camera.
 I must of checked several times to be sure the lens cap was off, but yes it was off.
 I finally in desperation took a six second exposure.
 The photo told me right away what was wrong.
 The lens was out of focus and the stars were giant blobs of dim light.
 I used Live View and camera focus enlargement and dialed into a star and completed the focus just in time to set position on Alnitak.

 I took several images of exposures of 30, 60, and 120 seconds, separated by 10-15 minutes.
 Another OCA imaging old timer, Dave told me that he was successful with 30 second exposures in dark skies, so I used a range of exposures just to be sure.
 I spaced the images out in time to try to find the optimum sun illumination angle.
-Previously, I had guess that maximum reflection from the satellites would be about midnight when the satellites reflected light was lined up directly with sun.
+Previously, I had guessed that maximum reflection from the satellites would be about midnight when the satellites reflected light was lined up directly with sun.

 Finally after a half dozen exposures, I could see some point light sources in the camera image.
 It wasn't until I downloaded the images and did some computer enhancement that the stationary sources appeared.
 The point sources were spread over several pixels so they were not the result of hot pixel camera defects.

 Success it seems has arrived.
-We should celebrate.
+We should celebrate!

 Well, how about I celebrate and leave some homework for the interested observer.
 Given the image, review Wikipedia longitude locations of satellites and see if you can identify the names of the dots in the image.
 Can you find a position patter that agrees with the 6 suspected satellites?
 Does the data fit better if another not visible satellite is added to the image?
 Yes, the satellites really do move around a little bit, but mostly lie in a plane.
 My camera image was magnified and cropped so I think it's angular size is about 2 by 3 degrees.
 This seems quite small to contain as many suspected satellites.
 What else might be going on?